ljufa/rsplayer/docs/README.md

 * _Remote maker_ - Chose the remote Model you want to use (atm only one remote is supported)
 * _LIRC socket path_ - The default value should work in most cases.

-### Volume control
-* _Volume control device_ - Select volume control device: Dac or Alsa
-* _Volume step_ - How many units to send to the control device for a single button press or encoder step
-* _Enable rotary encoder_ - Enable if you use a rotary encoder

 ### OLED
 * _Display model_ - Select OLED model (currently one supported)